Meekness in the Bible and Jesus’ Remarkable Examples

 Some people think that intimidating and shoving others out of their way during their course through life in order to assert their rights is the best way to get along in this world.
 But actually, the very opposite is true.
 Jesus said “Blessed are the meek: for they shall inherit the earth…” (Matthew 5:5).
-In all of the Bible, there was only one thing He said personally about Himself: “…I am meek and lowly in heart” (Matthew 11:29).
+In all of meekness in the Bible, there was only one thing He said personally about Himself: “…I am meek and lowly in heart” (Matthew 11:29).
 His disciples saw Him give Himself up meekly to the world’s power, but they never saw Him do anything to declare His rights, because He “made Himself of no reputation” (Philippians 2:7).

-Yet, when the honor of His heavenly Father was defiled, it was a different story.
-At one point, He “…went into the temple of God, and cast out all them that sold and bought in the temple, and overthrew the tables of the moneychangers, and the seats of them that sold doves…” (Matthew 21:12).
-This is no meek, mild and gentle Jesus that we see here.
 Yet He was always meek toward God His Father.
 And God expects us to be meek toward His commands and promises to us also.
 He wants us to submit ourselves quietly to Him and His word.
 And we are also expected to be subject to His chastening.
 The way He directs us to submit to His intentions is the way we should follow, while we continue to remain “gentle towards all men” (Titus 3:2)

-Jesus was the primary example of meekness.
+Jesus was the primary example of meekness in the Bible.
 He had too great a heart to let petty insults disturb Him, and He pitied those who made them.
 Jesus was able to subject Himself to pain and suffering because He knew that His Father would defend and protect Him. “…avenge not yourselves, but rather give place unto wrath: for it is written, Vengeance is mine; I will repay, saith the Lord” (Romans 12:19).
 There is no point for us to try to do this in His place.
-Only the meek have a humble heart that doesn’t want to struggle and fight with God.
-Being meek also brings peace to a situation, and proves how great a soul truly is.
-And the meek are never self-righteous because their righteousness comes only from God.

 But it is not enough to be meek toward God only—we must also be so toward men.
 Anyone who acknowledges the authority of Christ over his life should also demonstrate the same meek and lowly spirit that was in Him during His time of being made humble here on earth.